realChakrawarti/lets-golang/README.md

 - go get: Downloads the raw source code of someone else's package

--go test: Runs any tests associated with the current project
+- go test: Runs any tests associated with the current project

 ### Types of packages